bootstrapt/bootstrapt/README.md

 Natural systems thinker who loves finding simple solutions to hard problems.
 Aka a [lazy](https://www.goodreads.com/quotes/568877-i-choose-a-lazy-person-to-do-a-hard-job) [hacker](http://www.catb.org/~esr/faqs/hacker-howto.html#attitude) turned professional [problem solver](https://www.youtube.com/watch?v=NP4lrVIpbvo).

 ### Interview Problems
 Showcasing some of my work.
 I like to think my approach balances the need for rigor with the need for speed.
-Decisions need to be made thoughfully, but quickly, in order to remain competitive in today's fast paced business environment.
+Decisions need to be made thoughtfully, but quickly, in order to remain competitive in today's fast paced business environment.

 ##### Clipboard Health
 - Clipboard Health has a [pricing problem](https://creatingvalue.substack.com/p/real-problems-we-tackle-pricing-level) they use to screen candidates.
 They would like a recommendation for how much they should pay drivers for an Uber like app.
 In order to solve this problem, I built a model on a spreadsheet to calculate the amount of volume increase needed to offset increases in driver pay.
 You can see my solution [here](https://docs.google.com/spreadsheets/d/1xt_NnPP7cAO-R5TThhlmlfa7mdHtxImy8thzjMHSwfU/edit?usp=sharing).